rezadrikvandi/diffShrinkHDR/README.md

 and then load it using library(diffShrinkHDR)

 Details about this package can be found in the DESCRIPTION file.
 The main R function of the package is called "diffShrinkHDR" which can be applied for estimation and inference with the proposed method for high dimensional data.
-There is a test data to try (see below for some details).
-Further details about these data sets can be found in the folder "data" in the package above.
+There is a test data to try, see below for details.

-Two examples:
+Example:

-Test data: the test data are simulated with n=100 and p=200, where the first column is Y and the others are X. Below is the command to apply the R package to this test data along with the output.
+Test data: the test data are simulated with n=100 and p=200, where the first column is the response Y and the others are covariates X. Below is the command for applying the R package to this test data along with the output:

+diffShrinkHDR(X=as.matrix(testdata[,-1]),Y=c(testdata[,1]),Index_XI=NULL,alpha=0.05)

+Here is the ourput: